 This course uses film and literature to introduce the fundamental legal and ethical issues in American crime and criminal justice and examines dilemmas in crime and punishment.
-3 hours of lecture per week Prerequisite: ENG 1061

-East & West Holistic Healing (3) HUM 4010
+East & West Holistic Healing (3)

 This course introduces the student to holistic healing; complementary and alternative therapies; energy and elemental work; multicultural perspectives; and traditional healers.
 They understand, evaluate, and appreciate traditional holistic models of health and healing, as well as complementary and alternative therapies, and learn and apply at least one chosen modality in their healing work.
-3 hours of online lecture per week